-Academic integrity is a concern to the EMS programs; therefore, utilizing cell phones and other programmable devices / watches are not permitted during testing.
+Academic integrity is a concern to the EMS programs; therefore, utilizing cell phones and other programmable devices / watches is not permitted during testing.

-Research papers must be submitted by the requested deadline date and time.
-If a research paper is not submitted by the deadline date and time, five points for every day late will be deducted from the grade.
+Research papers/Presentations must be submitted by the requested deadline date and time.
+If a research paper/Presentations are not submitted by the deadline date and time, five points for every day late will be deducted from the grade.
 Extra credit projects are not permissible.

 Practical Skills Grade: Each practical skill is Pass / Fail.
 The student is expected to perform practical lab skills consistent with an entry-level paramedic as outlined in the practical check-off sheets.
-Students who fail a practical exam will be allowed up to two retake attempts.
+Students who fail a practical exam will be allowed one retake attempt.